hackforla/design-systems/.github/ISSUE_TEMPLATE/ff-usability-analysis.md

 Project: `Project Management` and milestone: `Figma Foundations Usability Tests` Recording link: http...
 # Analyzers
 Each analyzer assigned to this participant should add their name as a checkbox item.
-Paste the analysis template in a comment below.
-Once you finish the template tasks, come back here and check off your name.
 - [ ] Dongchen
 - [ ] Wataru
 - [ ] ...

+Comment on this issue with this template.
+Once you finish the template tasks, come back here and check off your name.
 ```
 # Analyzing session with participant [#?]
 After completing these subtasks, scroll up to the top to check off the main task.